 - Stir together softened butter, minced garlic and 1 tablespoon fresh chopped parsley.
 Spread evenly on each half of the french bread loaf.
 In a small bowl combine cheese then sprinkle evenly on top of the bread.
 Sprinkle remaining parsley even over the cheeses.

-- Bake in the 350 degree oven for 20 minutes.
-Turn on the broiler to high, move the rack to the top position, and broil for 2-3 minutes until cheese is golden and bubbly.
+- Bake in the 350 degree oven for 10 minutes.
+Turn on the broiler to high, move the rack to the top position, and broil for the last 2-3 minutes until cheese is golden and bubbly. (*The broiling step is optional - you could just let it bake for the 10 minutes and call it good).

 - Allow bread to cool and cheeses to set for about 10 minutes before slicing and serving.